 You can use your own images created in other programs with the Silhouette.
 The Silhouette Studio® software program is able to use external images that are in a basic raster image format (such as PNG, JPG, BMP, GIF, and TIF file types).
 These files can be opened through the File > Open option.
 Once in the software, the image then needs to be converted into a cuttable image that has lines present for the Silhouette to recognize as cut lines.
 A Trace feature is included in the software for this purpose.

-The Trace feature may be found in the upper right-hand side of the screen:
+The Trace panel may be found in the right-hand side toolbar.

 Steps to bring in an external image and trace it to create cut lines are as follows:

 Open Silhouette Studio®

 Go to the File > Open option to locate and open the image file